English 5106: Technical Writing in the Digital Age

-Formal report: This assignment of moderate length involves collaborative planning, research, and composition.
+Formal proposal: This assignment of moderate length involves collaborative planning, substantial research, integrated composition, and professional polish.
 You will have a range of topic options.

 Course, Departmental, and University Policies

-Textbooks: The textbooks ordered for this class, in the correct editions, are mandatory.
+Textbooks: The textbook ordered for this class, in the correct edition, is mandatory.

-Participation: Although this online class is in some respects independent study, due dates apply and your timely participation in discussions is essential.
+Participation: Your thoughtful and timely participation in all assignments is essential.
 Your grade will be adversely affected by anything less than diligent, conscientious participation in threaded discussions and all other course activities.
 Be especially mindful of "pulling your weight" with integrity and professionalism in collaborative assignments.

-Late work: Threaded discussions are not accepted late.
-All other late work will lose 5% per calendar day late.
+Late work: I do not accept threaded discussions late; all other late work will lose 5% per calendar day late.
 I accept no work more than two weeks late.
 To reiterate particularly, threaded discussions must be posted prior to the deadline to receive credit.

-The Department of English's more specific definition of plagiarism is operative in this class:
+The MGA Department of English's more specific definition of plagiarism is operative in this class:

 Class Behavior Expectations and Consequences for Violations: Middle Georgia State University students are responsible for reading, understanding, and abiding by the MGA Student Code of Conduct.
 Student Code of Conduct, Responsibilities, Procedures, and Rights are found at https://www.mga.edu/student-conduct/index.php.